madfam-io/plinto/apps/dashboard/README.md

-# Plinto Dashboard
+# Janua Dashboard

-> **Customer tenant management portal** for the Plinto platform
+> **Customer tenant management portal** for the Janua platform

-**Status:** Active Development · **Domain:** `app.plinto.dev` · **Port:** 3001
+**Status:** Active Development · **Domain:** `app.janua.dev` · **Port:** 3001

 ## 📋 Overview

-The Plinto Dashboard is the primary customer-facing application where users manage their accounts, organizations, team members, and platform settings.
+The Janua Dashboard is the primary customer-facing application where users manage their accounts, organizations, team members, and platform settings.
 Built with Next.js 14 and modern React patterns for optimal performance and user experience.

 ## 🚀 Quick Start